• Edinburgh • Highlands • Loch Ness •

 Day 2 - Wednesday - Edinburgh

-- Dinner at McLarens on the Corner
+- Dinner at Howies, Grassmarket

 - Overnight at Wilde Aparthotel, Grassmarket